synw/sqlcool/README.md

 # Sqlcool

-A database helper class for [Sqflite](https://github.com/tekartik/sqflite): forget implementation details and focus on the business logic
+A database helper class for [Sqflite](https://github.com/tekartik/sqflite): forget about implementation details and focus on the business logic

 Check the [documentation](https://sqlcool.readthedocs.io/en/latest/) for usage instructions